Finding all stable matchings with assignment constraints: Example with exponential stable matchings

 \section{Example with exponential stable matchings}

 It is always possible to solve {\sc Constrained Stable Matchings} by using one of the algorithms that outputs the full collection of stable matchings and then checking each against the assignment constraints.
 One drawback to this approach is that the number of stable matchings can be exponential and so carrying out this procedure can be highly inefficient.
-This inefficiency from proceeding in this manner is exacerbated if the number of stable matchings satisfying the constraints is small (or zero).
+The inefficiency from proceeding in this manner is exacerbated if the number of stable matchings satisfying the constraints is small (or zero).

-To highlight this potential issue consider the following example.
-Suppose that the normal form of the matching market under question has the digraph depicted in Figure~\ref{fig:multiple} with $n$ workers and $n$ positions.
-There are exponential number of stable matchings.
-However, only four of them will satisfy the assignment constraints.
+We highlight this potential issue with the following example.
+Suppose that the normal form of the matching market under question has the digraph depicted in Figure~\ref{fig:multiple} with $r$ workers and $r$ positions.

 Each 4-cycle contains two stable components, one worker optimal and one firm optimal.
-So the market as a whole has $2^\frac{n}{2}$ stable matchings.
-We have highlighted the two extremal stable matchings using colour coding as before (worker-optimal in yellow and firm-optimal in blue).
+So the market as a whole has $2^\frac{r}{2}$ stable matchings.
+However, while there are exponential number of stable matchings, we will see that only four of them satisfy the assignment constraints.
+We have highlighted the two extremal stable matchings using colour coding as before (worker-optimal in {yellow} and firm-optimal in {blue}).

-Consider constraints of the form, $V^{out}=\set{(k,k)}_{k=5}^{n}$.
-That is, for $k \geq 5$, the constraints do not permit that a worker with index $k$ be employed at a position with the same index.
+Consider constraints of the form $V^{out}=\set{(k,k)}_{k=5}^{r}$.
+That is, for all $k \geq 5$, the constraints do not permit that a worker with index $k$ be employed at a position with the same index.
 Referencing Figure~\ref{fig:multiple}, these constraints rule out any stable matching that includes a pair shaded yellow, other than those yellow vertices in positions $(1,1), (2,2), (3,3)$ and $(4,4)$.
-There are four such stable matchings.
+As such, from index $k=5$ onwards, only blue vertices can be selected.
+We note that there are only four stable matchings satisfying the constraints.

 This example is one that, to the best of our knowledge, only our algorithm can handle efficiently.
 There are an exponential number of stable matchings but only a small number, specifically four, satisfying the constraints.
 (While we concede that the example is somewhat artificial, we have chosen it as other, potentially more realistic, examples would not be so cleanly depicted.)